NathanaelGo/the-halcyon-cradle/NPCs/Ness-Isska Skakau.md

 First lid - Forfront of the shamans of the tribe Second Lid - Truely protects the eye (Vice President Esk)

-First lizard in the bog didn't need a pipe.
-They could produce their own flame.
-Lizard folk that can breath fire - Gave [[Asska]] the permission to share this knowledge and secret if he wishes